Starting Your Business

 Good Business Plan

 Second, you will need to have a good business plan complete with revenue and expenditure projections in order to gauge your profit or loss.
 This procedure is commonly referred to as a budget.
 Your business plan should also concentrate on maintaining sufficient cash flows during the start-up phase in order to meet your operating needs.

 Get An EIN from the IRS

 Third, if you form a LLC or corporation, you will be required to obtain an EIN (employer identification number) from the Internal Revenue Service (IRS).
-Complete Form SS-4 and either mail, fax, or call the IRS to obtain an EIN.
+Complete Form SS-4 and either mail, or fax.
 Alternatively, you may visit the IRS website (www.irs.gov) to obtain an EIN for your new business.

 Register Your Business

 Fourth, you will be required to register your business with the State or States in which you plan to conduct business for purposes of taxation (i.e. – payroll withholding, personal property, income tax, sales tax, etc.).
 Contact your State’s Dept. of Taxation or applicable authority or visit their website to get the necessary forms or to register online.

 Decide on Your Fiscal Year

 Fifth, you will need to decide on your fiscal year (calendar year or some other 12 month period).
 It is essential to consider your business cycle in making this selection.

 Home-Based Business or Not?

 Sixth, think about whether your business is viable as a home-based business or whether you will have to obtain commercial office space.
 Check local ordinances to learn about the permissibility of and requirements to run a home-based business in your area.

 Keep Complete Records

 Seventh, keep complete records of your household expenses such as utilities, upkeep costs, property taxes, and other outlays.
 A pro-rata portion of these expenses may be deductible as home-office business expenses.
 The basis for the pro-rata portion is usually related to either office size or some other reasonable method for allocating costs between business and personal use.

 Eighth, promote your business, think strategically, and achieve success.